-Plastic waste from landfills and oceans worldwide are regenerated into ECONYL®, a nylon fibre that is then used to make our pieces in recycled polyamide (which means nylon).
-The latter can be recycled after use, re-created and transformed over and over, meaning that new products can be manufactured and purchased without exhausting new natural ressources.
+Industrial plastic waste from landfills and ghost fishing nets from the oceans are regenerated into ECONYL®, a nylon fibre that is then used to make our pieces in recycled polyamide (which means nylon).
+The latter can be recycled after use, re-created and transformed over and over, meaning that new products can be manufactured without exhausting new natural resources.
 Learn more

 The flatlock stitch results in a flat seam—fabric panels are edge-to-edge assembled, which avoids fabric overlap—that does not rub against the skin.
 The flatlock seam is used on most CAUR pieces.

 The Forest Stewardship Council (FSC) logo on a wood or wood based product is your assurance that it is made with, or contains, wood that comes from FSC certified forests, which means responsible management of the world's forests.
 Learn more

 The Global Organic Textile Standard (GOTS) is the worldwide leading textile processing standard for organic fibres, including ecological and social criteria, backed up by independent certification of the entire textile supply chain.
 In 2015 only, organic cotton producers saved 218 billion litres of water, 288.7 million energy kilowatts, and 92.5 million kilograms of CO2.
 Learn more

 The Global Recycled Standard (GRS) is an international, voluntary, full product standard that sets requirements for third-party certification of Recycled Content, chain of custody, social and environmental practices, and chemical restrictions.
 Learn more

 When washing synthetic garments, we recommend to use a Guppyfriend® washing bag to prevent microfibres from spreading in the washing water and ending up in nature.
 It protects your clothes and keeps plastic out of the water.
 Learn more